CrayLabs/SmartSim/doc/experiment.rst

 Experiments
 ***********

-The Experiment acts as both a factory function as well as an interface to interact with the entities created by the experiment.
+The Experiment acts as both a factory class for constructing the stages of an experiment (``Model``, ``Ensemble``, ``Orchestrator``, etc) as well as an interface to interact with the entities created by the experiment.

 Users can initialize an :ref:`Experiment <experiment_api>` at the beginning of a Jupyter notebook, interactive python session, or Python file and use the ``Experiment`` to iteratively create, configure and launch computational kernels on the system through the specified launcher.

-.. |SmartSim Architecture| image:: images/SmartSim_Architecture.png
+.. |SmartSim Architecture| image:: images/ss-arch-overview.png
   :width: 700
   :alt: Alternative text